make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 ## MediaPipe examples with Raspberry Pi

-This example uses [MediaPipe](https://github.com/google/mediapipe) with Python on a Raspberry Pi to perform real-time gesture recognition using images streamed from the camera.
+These example uses [MediaPipe](https://github.com/google/mediapipe) with Python on a Raspberry Pi to perform real-time gesture recognition using images streamed from the camera.